Six-week Baby Check

 - Assessment of the spine.

 Congenital heart disease (CHD) is the most commonly notified malformation.
-In 2008 there were 2.5-36.9 notifications of CHD per 10,000 live births, depending on the area in the UK and registration system.
+In 2015 there were 706 notifications of CHD in England.
 Early detection and treatment often improve long-term outcome.
 The six-week check could be the first time a murmur is heard; a ventricular septal defect (VSD) may have no signs in the first 24 hours when the baby check was done.
 Also some heart defects may not cause symptoms until irreversible pulmonary hypertension develops.

 - Look for cyanosis, ventricular heave, respiratory distress, and tachypnoea; a respiratory rate persistently over 55 is suspicious.